ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'group_rekeying' parameter MAY be omitted, if the Group Manager uses the "Point-to-Point" group rekeying scheme registered in {{Section 11.13 of RFC9594}} as rekeying scheme in the OSCORE group (OPT9).
 Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.
 In any other case, the 'group_rekeying' parameter MUST be included.

 As a last action, if the Group Manager reassigns Gid values during the group's lifetime (see {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}}), then the Group Manager MUST store the Gid specified in the 'contextId' parameter of the 'key' parameter, as the Birth Gid of the joining node in the joined group (see {{Section 12.2.1.1 of I-D.ietf-core-oscore-groupcomm}}).
-This applies also in case the joining node is in fact re-joining the group; in such a case, the newly determined Birth Gid overwrites the one currently stored.
+This applies also if the joining node is in fact re-joining the group; in such a case, the newly determined Birth Gid overwrites the one currently stored.

 ## Receive the Join Response {#ssec-join-resp-processing}